Sultan Shahriar Rashid Khan: Career

-In 1973 Khan was the Chief Inspector of Army School of Physical Training in Comilla.
-His friend and colleague, Major Shariful Haque Dalim and his wife, had gotten into a scuffle with the sons of Gazi Golam Mostafa, a politician of Bangladesh Awami League.
-Some officers ransacked the house of Gazi Golam which led to the officers including Dalim and Major S.H.M.B Noor Chowdhury being dismissed from the army over indiscipline.
+In 1973 Khan was the chief inspector of the Army School of Physical Training in Comilla.
+His friend and colleague, Major Shariful Haque Dalim, and his wife had gotten into a scuffle with the sons of Gazi Golam Mostafa, a politician of the Bangladesh Awami League.
+Some officers ransacked the house of Gazi Golam, which led to the officers, including Dalim and Major S.H.M.B Noor Chowdhury, being dismissed from the army over indiscipline.
 Khan resigned from the army over this incident.
 Khan opened a used consumer electronics store named Shery Enterprise in Dhaka.

-After his resignation, he maintained contact with some his fellow army officers both retired and in service.
+After his resignation, he maintained contact with some of his fellow army officers, both retired and in service.
 The army officers expressed dissatisfaction over how Bangladesh was being governed, the lack of benefits for Freedom Fighters, and the role of Sheikh Mujibur Rahman.
 They held a number of meetings discussing ways to change the government.
-On 14 August 1975 Khan met Government Minister Khandaker Moshtaque Ahmed, who was to replace Sheikh Mujibur Rahman.
-On 15 August 1975, the army officers including Khan launched the coup.
-They divided into teams, one went to the residence of Sheikh Mujib, the one Khan was in went to the Bangladesh Betar (radio) office in Dhaka and took control of the broadcast system to control the flow of information.
+On 14 August 1975, Khan met government minister Khandaker Moshtaque Ahmed, who was to replace Sheikh Mujibur Rahman.
+On 15 August 1975, the army officers, including Khan launched the coup.
+They divided into teams, one went to the residence of Sheikh Mujib, and the one Khan was in went to the Bangladesh Betar (radio) office in Dhaka and took control of the broadcast system to control the flow of information.

-On 3 November 1975 he helped kill 4 national leaders of Bangladesh in jail, including former Prime Minister Tajuddin Ahmed.
-After the assassinations, he was appointed under the new chief of Defense staff Khalilur Rahman.
+On 3 November 1975, he helped kill 4 national leaders of Bangladesh in jail, including former Prime Minister Tajuddin Ahmed.
+After the assassinations, he was appointed under the new Chief of Defense Staff Khalilur Rahman.